[image]

 Android foreground services post a notification while running, to let you know when an action finishes.
 Please allow notifications when prompted by recent Androids on the first action run.
 On some phones, this mode may also minimize the odds of an app kill or stop for battery or memory management.

 Android threads do not post notifications, and are enabled by unchecking "Run Main actions..." in the Config tab.
 They are forced on in Android 8 for implementation reasons, but are otherwise not required.
-Actions run equally fast in both Android modes, and as quick as equivalent command lines in the Termux app.
-Threads, however, are a fallback option if a future Android disallows services.
+Actions run similarly fast in both Android modes, and as quick as equivalent command lines in the Termux app.
+Threads, however, are a fallback option if a future Android disallows foreground services for this app.

 Also on Android, the app doesn't allow itself to be closed with a Back button on the Main tab when an update action is running, because this could harm your content.
 Else, a thread would be killed with the app, and a service would keep running but be impossible to detect reliably on app restarts.
 To unconditionally close the app and any running action, use a swipe on your phone's Recents (i.e., open apps) display instead.